Security governance (GOV)

 • Government Communications Security Bureau (GCSB) or the Government Chief Digital Officer (GCDO), or both.

-Responding to increased threat levels
+Be able to respond to increased threat levels

 Your organisation must be ready to respond to emergency and increased threat situations.